-For what it was, his election, even though only 22% of the electorate were able to vote, but for what it was, he WON that election squarely.
+For what it was, his election, even though only 17% of the electorate were able to vote, but for what it was, he WON that second controversial round squarely.
 Not enough cared about 70- year old, out-of-touch, Manigat and this vote was the REJECTION of the current political class in office since 2004 and all its “technocrats.”
 It was a REJECTION vote for Preval and his INITE party and it was a rejection of politics that’s never garnered change for those most in need – basically for most of those who voted for Martelly in Haiti.

 In the parliamentary results, you also see very clearly the rejection of the current US/UN parliamentary puppets.

 As human rights advocates and lawyers, we are heartened that no one died yesterday after the announcement because the people’s vote was acknowledged.
 Now, let’s see what the US just bought itself!!!